Aetosauria: Distribution

 Aetosaurs are also found in areas corresponding to Gondwana (southern Pangaea), though they are considerably less common or diverse than in Northern continents.
 South American aetosaurs are known from Argentina, Brazil, and Chile.
 In Argentina, Aetosauroides and Neoaetosauroides hail from the Carnian Ischigualasto Formation and Norian Los Colorados Formation, respectively.
 In Brazil, fossils have been found in the Santa Maria and Caturrita Formations in Rio Grande do Sul (Paleorrota).
 Chilean aetosaurs are represented by one fragmentary genus, Chilenosuchus, from the Antofagasta Region.
 Aetosaurs have also been found in India, which, along with South America, was part of Gondwana during the Late Triassic.
-Early accounts of Indian aetosaurs were based on material from the Maleri Formation in south-central India, although these remains were too inadequate to assign specimens to any particular genus.
+Early accounts of Indian aetosaurs were based on material from the Maleri Formation in south-central India, although most of these remains were too inadequate to assign specimens to any particular genus.
 Based on published descriptions, the Indian aetosaur fossils most closely resemble Longosuchus and Paratypothorax, which are considerably more specialized than most described Gondwanan aetosaurs.
+In 2023 a new aetosaur was named from the Lower Dharmaram Formation of India as Venkatasuchus armatus, a typothoracine aetosaur.
 Reports of aetosaurs from Madagascar are based on probable crocodylomorph scutes.
 Supposed aetosaurian footprints and skeletal material from South Africa are also unsubstantiated.

 Footprints belonging to the ichnogenus Brachychirotherium are often associated with aetosaurs.
 Brachychirotherium are known from Rio Grande do Sul in Paleorrota, Brazil as well as Italy, Germany, the eastern United States, and many other aetosaur-bearing locales.
 They are also common in the southwestern United States, having been found in Canyonlands National Park and Dinosaur National Monument.
 Many of these tracks have a narrow gauge (meaning the left and right prints are placed closely together) and nearly overstep each other.
 A 2011 functional analysis of the skeleton of Typothorax coccinarum indicated that it had the range of movement necessary to produce the tracks.